mwales/simpleSecrets/README.md

 * HMAC_SHA1 hashing / authentication
 * PBKDF2_HMAC_SHA1 key derivation function
 * Simple demo programs / examples / crypto tools
+* AES-128 with CBC and CTR cipher modes

 ## To do list / outstanding features

-* AES-128, AES-192, and AES-256 symmetric encryption
+* AES-192, and AES-256 symmetric encryption (TinyAES supported only one mode at a time, depending on compiler switches)
-* CTR and CBC cipher modes
 * Test on ARM 32-bit, Win 32, Win 64, Linux 32-bit (development on AMD64 only)
 * Windows support